A Guide to the Rules of University Conduct

 The history of the Rules of University Conduct dates back to 1968, following a referendum from the Columbia University Senate and the creation of the Rules of University Conduct Committee.
 The Rules were revised in May 2015, to strengthen the right of freedom of expression for every member of the University and the ability to openly demonstrate, rally, picket, and circulate petitions, while still protecting the rights of others and allowing the University to continue to function normally.

-Read Professor Goldberg's 2017 update on the Rules of University Conduct.
+- Read Professor Goldberg's post "A Conversation about the Rules of University Conduct"